Ukraine Conflict: Facts and How to Help

 What's happening in Ukraine?

 A humanitarian crisis is unfolding in Ukraine after Russia invaded the country from three sides in the early hours of Thursday, February 24.
 Cities across the country have been bombed, including the capital city of Kyiv and the eastern city of Kharkiv.
-More than 8 million people have now fled the country for safety in neighboring countries like Poland, Romania, and Moldova for the war to end and to be able to safely return to their homes.
+More than 7 million people are still waiting in the safety of neighboring countries like Poland, Romania, and Moldova for the war to end and to be able to safely return to their homes.
 An estimated 6.6 million people are displaced within Ukraine, having fled their towns to safer cities.
-More than half of Ukraine’s children have been displaced and nearly 4,500 civilian deaths have been reported.
+More than half of Ukraine’s children have been displaced and more than 6,300 civilian deaths have been reported.
 This displacement crisis is the fastest exodus in Europe since World War II.

 Conflict is not new to Ukraine.
 The country previously fought with Russia in 2014, which forced 1.3 million people from their homes and claimed 14,000 lives.
 Throughout this time, Caritas Ukraine, with support from CRS, has been providing emergency relief and recovery.